lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

    vvp compiled_and2

-With IVerilog complete, we can verify the cell library has been bound correctly by viewing the ``luts.v`` file and the waveforms with GTKWave.
+With IVerilog complete, we can verify that the cell library has been bound correctly by viewing the ``luts.v`` file and the waveforms with GTKWave.

 From the root directory, view the ``luts.v`` file with this command: